MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 The **Onhand Query** tab shows the results of a real-time on-hand inventory query.

-When you select the **Onhand Query** tab, the system requests your credentials so that it can get the bearer token that is required to query the Inventory Visibility service.
+When you open the **Onhand Query** tab of the **Operational Visibility** page, the system requests your credentials so that it can get the bearer token that is required to query the Inventory Visibility service.
 You can just paste the bearer token into the **BearerToken** field and close the dialog box.
 You can then post an on-hand query request.

 If the bearer token isn't valid, or if it has expired, you must paste a new one into the **BearerToken** field.
 Enter the correct **Client ID**, **Tenant ID**, **Client Secret** values, and then select **Refresh**.
 The system will automatically get a new, valid bearer token.